0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python/README.md

 2) I streamlined Pathbyter's code (dropped internal function calls for the main attack loop), to try and improve optimization at runtime for a reduction in the cleanliness of the code.
 3) I let 'er rip, bud.

-**Pathbyter's results on a Windows 10 pc with a Ryzen 5800x CPU and 32Gb DDR4 ram:**
+**An example of Pathbyter's results on a Windows 10 pc with a Ryzen 5800x CPU and 32Gb DDR4 ram:**

 ![ALT text](imgs/pbresults.png)